Elronia/Mod2_Coterie_Rails/README.md

 ## Getting started
 1. Clone down this repo onto your local machine --git clone
-2. cd into 'Coterie' application
+2. cd into 'Mod2_Coterie_Rails' application
 3. Run ```bundle install``` to install all required dependencies
 4. Run ```rails db:migrate``` to set up the tables for the database
 5. Run ```rails db:seed``` load data